Make more music.

 It takes persistence, a true passion for music, and a willingness to sit your butt down and make some music, even when you don’t feel super inspired.

 But here’s the thing: if you want to be a successful part-time musician, you totally can.

 If you use the information and inspiration I offer in this course, I know you can do it.

-Plus, I’ll be there right alongside you as your mentor (if you’d like).
+Plus, I’ll be there right alongside you (if you’d like).
 I’ll be an email away.
 Questions, guidance, anything you need to help you get the most out of the course.
 Just get in touch.